-The Town's budget supports 90% of the wages of the Grants/Lease Manager.
-The other 10%, along with two other positions, Housing Planning Analyst and Assistant Grants Administrator are funded solely by CDBG.
+The Town's budget supports 85% of the wages of the Grants/Lease Manager.
+The other 15%, along with two other positions, Housing Planning Analyst (full time) and Assistant Grants Administrator (part time) are funded solely by CDBG.
 There is a 20% administration expenditure cap in the CDBG program (24 CFR 570.200).
-Last year, due to continuing reductions in the Town's CDBG allocation, the Assistant Grants Administrator position was changed to part time.